ReplicaFlowOSS/replicaflow/docs/architecture.md

 The Information Flow Model is the internal language of ReplicaFlow.

+It is also the shared language between providers, the backend, the Control Tower and future extensions.

 Different technologies use different terminology.

 ReplicaFlow translates them into shared concepts that can be visualized consistently.